-- Intra-Packet Time Stamp.
-These 8 bytes indicate the time tag of the Format 1 still imagery data.
-First long word bits 31-0 and second long word bits 31-0 indicate the following values. - o The 48-bit RTC that corresponds to the first data bit in the still image or segment with bits 31 to 16 in the second long word zero-filled; or - o The absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
-Time format is indicated by bits 2 and 3 in the packet flags (Subsection 10.6.1.1 item g) and the first data bit in the still image or segment. - Intra-Packet Data.
-These 4 bytes indicate a binary value that represents the byte length of following still image or segment.
+- O The absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
+The time format is indicated by bits 2 and 3 in the packet flags (Subsection 10.6.1.1 item g).
+The time tag shall be correlated to the first data bit in the still image or segment. - Intra-Packet Data.
+These 4 bytes indicate a binary value that represents the byte length of the following still image or segment.